 World Kindness Day

-What are some of your favorite books about kindness?
+What are some of your favorite kindness books for kids?
 I’d love to check them out!